ghiscoding/excel-builder-vanilla/README.md

 ```

 ### CSP (Content Security Policy)
-Please note that because we use `fflate` (which compresses the data before sending it to the browser), it has great performance because of its use of Web Workers.
-However, for that reason you might need to adjust your CSP rules to avoid any CSP errors by adding `worker-src 'self' blob:;`
+Please note that because we use `fflate` (which compresses the data before sending it to the browser), it is giving us great performance because of its use of Web Workers.
+However, for that reason if you have CSP defined, you might need to adjust your CSP rules to avoid any CSP errors by adding `worker-src 'self' blob:;`

 ```html
 <meta http-equiv="Content-Security-Policy"